top of page

 Rehabilitation Factors

-Interventions such as physiotherapy, splinting and pressure garments, silicone and scar massage contribute to long term rehabilitation for people with burns injuries.
+Interventions such as physiotherapy, splinting and pressure garments, silicone and scar massage contribute to long term rehabilitation for people with burns injuries and contracture prevention / treatment. .

 Burn Related Factors